hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

-#### Description of the Conceptual Model Module
+#### Description
+The conceptual rainfall-runoff modelling module is designed to integrate data assimilation into the operationsl hydrological forecasting: By integrating the latest observed runoff into the hydrological model, the model forecasts are improved.
+The following sections describe what the module does in more detail.

-**Conceptual Model Overview:**
+**Conceptual rainfall-runoff modelling:**
 The "conceptual_model" module is designed to facilitate operational discharge forecasting, particularly in high-altitude or complex catchment areas.
-This module integrates rainfall-runoff models with several combinable components such as the GR4J or GR6J model, the CemaNiege component for snow melt.
-This is provided in the original [airGR](https://cran.r-project.org/web/packages/airGR/index.html) R package.
-The modified R package [airGR_GM](https://github.com/hydrosolutions/airGR_GM) package also includes a additional glacier module and the possibility to add basin specif temperature and precipitaiton lapse rates (see for more details [here](https://github.com/hydrosolutions/airGR_GM) ).
+This module integrates rainfall-runoff models with several combinable components such as the GR4J or GR6J model, the CemaNiege component for snow melt (for detailed information about the rainfall-runoff model please visit the [airGR](https://cran.r-project.org/web/packages/airGR/index.html) R package documentation).
+Here, we integrate a modification of airGR: the R package [airGR_GM](https://github.com/hydrosolutions/airGR_GM) which includes a additional glacier module and the possibility to add basin specif temperature and precipitaiton lapse rates (for more details on the modifications please visit the [airGR_GM repository](https://github.com/hydrosolutions/airGR_GM) ).
+The following list shows the components of airGR and airGR_GM which have been integrated into the conceptual modelling module:

 - **GR4J Model**: This model employs four key parameters to simulate hydrological processes:
   - **X1 (Production Store Capacity)**: Represents the soil's root zone capacity where atmospheric exchanges, including evapotranspiration, occur.